matalina/tag-tally-docs/mechanics/spellcasting.md

 ## Spell Creation

-Spells have a sentence like all other things in Story Mode.
+Spells have a sentence like all other things in Tag & Tally.

 {% sentence 'Spell', '[Name] is a [descriptor] [base] [aspect] [type] [artifact] that targets [LEVEL] [things] and [does something].', 'spell' %}